Visiting Muxia Spain | A Magical Village in Galicia

 5 | Stroll the Boardwalk

 Muxía has been an important fishing village for centuries.
 Today, there is a small marina filled with local fishing boats.
-One of the best things to do in Muxía is to take a stroll from the village, past the port to the beaches.
+A stroll from the village, past the port, to the beaches is a must when visiting Muxía.

 6 | Enjoy the Beaches of Muxía